sporto/elm-tutorial/building/multiple_modules.md

 Try creating separate modules for things like __actions__, __models__, __effects__ and __utilities__, which are modules that are usually imported by many components.

-## Breaking our application
+## Breaking the application

-Let's break our application in smaller modules:
+Let's break the application in smaller modules:

 __src/Actions.elm__